European Road Charging Reports

 At present, also further developments within EU legislation are being considered, i.e., the completion of standardization for ANPR, Electronic Vehicle Identification (EVI), or the usage of smartphones.
 RAIN shall be added.

-RAIN RFID Technology LEGAL Study ON THE EU ETC FRAMEWORK
+RAIN Technology LEGAL Study ON THE EU ETC FRAMEWORK

 The latest EU Directive on Electronic Toll Collection (ETC) interoperability in Europe, the 2019/520/EU, last month reached the deadline for the transposition in to the national laws; the most important, in terms of ETC, EU Member States complied with the deadline, some others are finalizing the procedure, but at any event since last 19th October the Directive is legally binding across Europe.

-The main objective of the RAIN RFID Legal Study is to depict in practical terms the EU ETC legal framework, in order to detect the possibilities for its future integration with RAIN RFID solutions.
+The main objective of the RAIN Legal Study is to depict in practical terms the EU ETC legal framework, in order to detect the possibilities for its future integration with RAIN solutions.

 The legislative procedure in the EU can be complex, therefore the interested parties do need an effective tool to understand how their wealth of knowledge and solutions can be put at disposal of the decision makers involved in the process.